Updated: Sep 5

 When my brand strategy clients needed new photos for their social media and websites, we decided to get creative, really creative.

-It turns out, virtual photoshoots are a pretty ingenious way to create content, comfortably & affordably.
-The end result is pretty gorgeous too!
+It turns out, virtual photoshoots are a pretty ingenious way to create content, comfortably & quickly.
+The end result is always gorgeous.
 Portraits are fun and can be great to experiment with and also easily taken into the conceptual and surreal, perfect for your creative social media content.

 Know what type of brand photos you need before you shoot.